|--Diaries||--Songs and music|

 You can use any of these terms in a Boolean Keyword search of your topic.
 For example: Eisenhower and correspondence.

 The History Research Guide lists other online primary source collections.

-Always consult the reference lists and bibliographies of books and journal articles that you find; these bibliographies help identify other valuable materials on your topic.
+The reference lists and bibliographies of books and journal articles that you find will help identify other valuable materials on your topic.
 Your next step is to determine whether KL owns that book or journal article.

 e.g.: Suppose you find the following citation in the bibliography of a book or article you're reading: